Black Sand Basin

 Cliff Geyser in eruption

-Cliff Geyser sets right on the edge of Iron Spring Creek, a small 5-mile creek that runs from the south going north to Biscuit Basin.
+Cliff Geyser sits right on the edge of Iron Spring Creek, a small 5-mile-long creek that runs from the south to Biscuit Basin.
 Did you notice it runs north?
-Most of us are used to rivers, streams, and creeks running south, so what is up here?
+Most of us expect rivers, streams, and creeks to run south, so what is up here?
 If you look at a Yellowstone map, you will see that Iron Spring Creek is north of the continental divide.
 Being north of the divide means the water flows towards the Pacific Ocean.
 South of the divide flows south towards the Gulf or the Atlantic Ocean.

-Cliff Geyser sets right at the edge of the creek, so you are excused if you think the water for its eruptions comes from the creek.
-Sorry, you would be wrong because the creek water is not hot enough to support an eruption.
+Cliff Geyser sits right at the edge of the creek, so you are excused if you think the water for its eruptions comes from the creek.
+Sorry, you're wrong: the creek water isn't hot enough to support an eruption.
 Cliff Geyser.
-Riverside Geyser, and any of the features that set close to running water have their own separate plumbing system that has nothing to do with the water flowing by.
+Riverside Geyser and any thermal features near running water have their own separate plumbing system, unrelated to the water flowing by.
 The water must be very hot for a geyser to erupt, and mountain streams don't meet that qualification.

 Rainbow Pool and Sunset Lake are smaller pools than the better-known Grand Prismatic Spring, but they both can give you a water rainbow of colors due to the thermophiles at their edges.
 As you see here, the Rainbow Pool is blue in the center.
 It does not support bacteria, known as thermophiles, due to its temperature.
 What you are seeing is the reflection of light.
 As the temperature cools, as the water moves away from the hottest areas that prevent bacteria growth, bacteria can start growing in the cooler, but still hot, water.
 You will normally see lighter colors, white, yellow, and green, moving towards light than darker browns.